Mebrure Gönenç

 Emine Mebrure Gönenç (1900 – 6 December 1981) was a Turkish school teacher, politician and one of the first 18 female members of the Turkish parliament.

 Early life

-Hatice Sabiha was born in 1900 to İbrahim, a clerk in the office for personal private expenditures of Ottoman Sultan Abdul Hamid II (reigned 1876–1909), and his spouse Didar in Istanbul, then Ottoman Empire.
+Mebrure Gönenç was born in 1900 to İbrahim, a clerk in the office for personal private expenditures of Ottoman Sultan Abdul Hamid II (reigned 1876–1909), and his spouse Didar in Istanbul, then Ottoman Empire.
 According to an unofficial information of the family', she was born in 1898.
 She finished her primary education at Üsküdar Vocational High School for Girls, and then attended "Ottoman Union School" in Beşiktaş, which educated in Turkish and French.
 In 1914, she entered Arnavutköy American High School for Girls graduating in 1919.

 School teacher career

 Emine Mebrure began a career serving as a teacher of French at Girls' School in Beylerbeyi.
 She then taught English and Science at American School in Gedikpaşa.
 Between 1925 and 1926, shortly after the establishment of the Republic of Turkey, she accompanied a traveling exhibition for the promotion of goods made in Turkey on a journey aboard SS Kardeniz, which extended up to Scandinavia.

 In 1927, she married physician Ahmet Remzi, who was a resident of Adana in southern Turkey.
 She followed her spouse to Adana, and settled there.
 From this marriage, two children were born.